hyperglyph/hyperglyph/spec/glyph_spec.rst

 if a client does not provide a value for this argument, the default SHOULD be used instead.

+the 'type', 'envelope' parameters are reserved.

+..
+	1.1:
 	the type attribute, if present, SHOULD be unicode string, defining the expected type for this parameter.

-this parameter SHOULD be ignored by clients, and is reserved for future use.

-..
 	clients MAY parse this string to find out the expected type for the argument. the intent is for building browsers or inspectors for apis. clients MAY use this information